 All apprenticeships (besides production) begin at the first rehearsal (June 20, 2023).
 Production apprenticeships begin during the first day of load-in (July 11, 2023).
 All apprenticeships run through strike (August 7, 2023).

 Rehearsals and performances will be held on nights and weekends.
 Master classes occur on late afternoons during the first three Wednesdays of the rehearsals.

 Production apprentices need to have both daytime and evening availability (daytime availability is focused during the first two weeks of the apprenticeship).

 Applicants should be enrolled in a college program.
 It is not necessary to be a Theatre major.

-DSF does not offer housing.
+Delaware Shakespeare does not offer housing.
 All applicants should be able to provide their own local housing and transportation.

 Performance Apprentice applicants should please also include a headshot.

 An interview/audition may be granted upon receipt of letters and resumes.
 Auditions/interviews will be held in Wilmington on April 1, 2023.